 sativadominant strain with the terpene limonene, for instance, has been found to help promote weight loss.
 Ex.
 Super Lemon Haze, or Jack Herer

-- Cannatonic is high in CBD giving patients an upbeat feeling while helping crave their appetite.
+- Cannatonic is high in CBD giving patients an upbeat feeling while helping curb their appetite.

 In conclusion; There’s simply no silver bullet when it comes to rapid, lasting weight loss.
 Losing weight requires discipline, dedication, and time.
 Still, anyone who uses Cannabis for medical or recreational purposes can rest assured that marijuana won’t make them fat.
 What Cannabis can do is help get your body and mind in rhythm and help you enjoy and get more out of your workouts by keeping you motivated.
 Just make sure to chose the correct strains that provide appetite suppressant properties and the correct diet to match your healthy needs.